 Whatever it’s merits as a faithful representation of “The Scottish Play” (it does gain points for artistic merit in dispensing with those pesky line numbers every five sentences, I’ll say that much), it seems obvious to me that understanding Shakespeare well enough to even attempt a recast of a major work of Western literature for a non-native readership necessarily requites a command of the source material that few posses, as well as a confidence (or chutzpah?) in ones’ own skill to do the job properly.

 Both of these things strongly suggest Shakespeare was a lifetime passion for Booth.
-And if you consider that even the most optimistic sales scenario for this book would probably have resulted in the publisher moving at most a few thousand copies, it’s plain to see that Booth was motivated by passion for the material and, dare I speculate, a love of teaching (this is, after all, his fourth book targeting English learners).
+And if you consider that even the most optimistic sales scenario for this book would probably have resulted in the publisher moving at most a couple thousand copies, it’s plain to see that Booth was motivated by passion for the material and, dare I speculate, a love of teaching (this is, after all, his fourth book targeting English learners).

-The sad coda to this story is that the book’s first printing was on May 15th, 1993…three and a half months after Booth’s death on January 23rd, making it the second of Booth’s titles to be published posthumously.
+The sad coda to this story is that the book’s first printing was on May 15th, 1993…three and a half months after Booth’s death on January 23rd, making it the first of Booth’s titles to be published posthumously.

 7. Looking for the Lost (1994)